 Stun's Command Throw 1 - 236G > 214G

 236G can be broken normally by holding forward and pressing any attack button however 214G cannot be broken by holding back and pressing any attack button.
-You must input 214G specifically to break the second section.
-This specific command throw has a mixup built into it.
+You input 6P/K/G (B no longer works in this situation) specifically to break the second section.
+This specific command throw also has a mixup built into it.
 If the attacking player chooses to not input the second part of the input but the defending player does, they will be left prone to attack.

 Example video : https://twitter.com/Nubi_EX/status/987444506583855104